You will need a long spirit level, a drill, screwdrivers, cable detector, a saw, a tape measure, clamps and a jigsaw.

 - If your units do not have brackets then fit a batten to the wall and screw the units into this.

-- Repeat around the room ensuring each cabinets is level with the previous.
+- Repeat around the room ensuring each cabinet is level with the previous.

 - Leave a gap for the extractor fan.